The Hidden Benefits of HOV Lanes

 As the authors note, it’s worth investigating how signage and striping might reduce “disruptive” lane changing.
 “Disruptive lane changing,” they add, “might also be reduced in some cases by sorting drivers (and vehicle classes) across lanes according to their preferred travel speeds; or in other cases by inducing a more even distribution of flows across lanes.”)
 We already have seen “variable speed limits” to help smooth out flow in a linear sense; maybe someday we’ll have “variable lane assignment” to smooth it out across the highway.

 This entry was posted on Monday, January 19th, 2009 at 11:24 am and is filed under Cars, Congestion, Traffic Engineering, Traffic safety, Traffic Signs, Traffic Wonkery, Uncategorized.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.